lakshya7saxena/X-Clone/readme.md

 ## 🐦 X (Twitter) UI Clone

-A responsive front-end clone of the X homepage, built using **HTML**, and **TailwindCSS**.
+A front-end clone of the X homepage, built using **HTML**, and **TailwindCSS**.
 This project mimics the layout, design, and animations of the original X interface to practice UI development skills.

 ---